 ADF&G longline survey removals

-In 2022, no NSEI permit holders will participate in the NSEI longline survey due to budgetary instability and deficit given the low prices of sablefish in 2020 and 2021 (Table 1).
-The survey removal decrement was determined by averaging the survey total harvest from the previous 3 years.
-Permit holders will likely resume survey participation in 2023.
+In 2023, two NSEI permit holders will participate in the NSEI longline survey to harvest their EQS and reduce the department’s decrement (Table 1).
+The survey removal decrement was determined by averaging the survey total harvest from the previous 3 years and reducing that by 2 estimated 2023 EQS permits.
+The total number of permits allowed to harvest their EQS during the survey was limited to 2 due to low sablefish prices and the need to stabilize survey revenue as the project is experiencing a budgetary deficit.

 Sport fish harvest (guided and unguided)